 What happens after you have booked?

-We will Buddy you up with another volunteer going to the Ecuador volunteer programme arriving around the same time so you should have a good chance to travel together if you wish to
+We will Buddy you up with another volunteer going to the Ecuador volunteer programme if we have any one arriving around the same time

 Join the volunteer community on Facebook to see recent pictures from projects and other interesting stories and updates

-No visa is required before travel for British passport holders.
+No visa is required before travel for British passport holders for stays up to 90 days.
 Other passport holders will need to check with their nearest Ecuador Embassy.

 Arrange suitable travel insurance – further advice is provided in your emailed welcome pack.